Sima Xiangru: Imperial career

 Sima served Emperor Wu by composing fu for special court occasions, though none of these have survived to modern times.
-Because of his background in the Shu area, the emperor made Sima his personal envoy to what was then the southwestern frontier of China, of which Shu was a part.
+Because of Sima's background in the Shu area, the emperor made him his personal envoy to what was then the southwestern frontier of China, of which Shu was a part.
 Around 131 BC, Sima traveled to Shu on an imperial mission to mediate a dispute between the local population and the area's oppressive governor, after which the emperor promoted him to General of the Gentlemen of the Household (zhonglang jiang 中郎將), a fairly high-ranking position at the imperial court.
 Sometime later, Sima was accused of taking bribes while on the mission, and was summarily dismissed from his position.
 Although he continued to enjoy the emperor's favor, and was brought back to court after several years, he never again served in a high-ranking position, and seems to have largely lost interest in court affairs.

 During Sima's brief tenure as General of the Gentlemen of the Household, Emperor Wu dispatched him back to Shu to oversee a roadbuilding project in the southwest.
-Upon arriving with his large entourage from the capital, Sima was proudly greeted by his father-in-law Zhuo Wangsun, who decided to bequeath Zhuo Wenjun with a large portion of his estate, equal to that of a son's.
-This generous inheritance made Sima and his wife independently wealthy, such that after Sima was dismissed from his post around 130 BC, he had no need for further employment.
+Upon arriving with his large entourage from the capital, Sima was proudly greeted by his father-in-law Zhuo Wangsun, who decided to bequeath to Zhuo Wenjun a large portion of his estate, equal to that of a son's.
+This generous inheritance made Sima and his wife independently wealthy, so that after Sima was dismissed from his post around 130 BC, he had no need for further employment.